vihanb/FILTER/README.md

 ---
 # What is FILTER?
 How will it help me and how can I use it?

+Filter is a ECMAScript (JavaScript) library that can read/write files.
+Filter is designed for image proccesssing but supports features for most binary formats

+---

 Here's an example.
 This can proccess a PNG file after recieving binary data

 ```js